8 things to consider when engaging a mobile security service

 7. Finances, payments and taxes

-Patrol officers that work cash in hand to avoid tax or who are working on an individual ABN may be untrustworthy.
+Patrol officers who work cash in hand to avoid tax or who are working on an individual ABN may be untrustworthy.
 Regulations are in place for a reason, and while it may seem obvious, you want your security to be trusted.
-Ensure a place that provides you with proper invoicing and is registered as a business.
-This will keep your company safe, even if there are unforeseen incidents.

 8. Staff training

-It's critical that patrols are provided with the appropriate training for their job, but it's just as important that they are provided with ongoing training.
-A quality service provider knows that the security industry is constantly changing, be it through advances in technology, or simply due to updates to properties.
-This makes it imperative that ongoing and updated training is consistent, leading to skilled patrols and improved staff engagement.
+A quality service provider understands that the security industry is constantly evolving, whether through technological advancements or updates to existing properties.
+This makes it imperative that ongoing and updated training is consistent, resulting in skilled patrols and enhanced staff engagement.

-Are you looking for mobile security patrols for community purposes or to ensure safety of your commercial property and assets?
-Speak to the team at Wilson today.
-We are highly experienced in providing both virtual and physical security to a number of clients, and offer quality assurance when we select staff for your needs.
-Don't leave anything to luck, Wilson Security is happy to discuss a security plan with you.
+Speak to the team at Wilson Security today.
+We are highly experienced in providing both virtual and physical security to numerous clients, and we offer quality assurance when selecting staff to meet your specific needs.

 View our blog terms and conditions here.